 Where a Prevent related concern occurs in relation to Future Quest, the school involved has primary responsibility and should be informed as soon as is practicable so it is able to implement its own safeguarding policy and procedure, liaising with external agencies as appropriate.
-If raised by a staff member or student of the University, they should also inform the University of their action at the earliest opportunity by Non-urgent safeguarding concerns should be reported by calling the UWE Bristol Serious Concerns line on +44 (0)7788 725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814 791212 out of hours.
+If raised by a staff member or student of the University, they should also inform the University of their action at the earliest opportunity by Non-urgent safeguarding concerns should be reported by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team.